 About Artist William Cochran

-For twenty years William and his partner and wife Teresa have worked as a close-knit team with a wide range of government, private, community-based and non-profit organizations to develop and implement these projects.
+For twenty-five years William and his partner and wife Teresa have been a close-knit team, working with a wide range of government, private, community-based and non-profit organizations to develop and implement these projects.
 This work often involves master planning and visioning processes for public art and placemaking.
-The studio often facilitates public participation processes ranging from stakeholder design charettes to mass-scale processes to engage the public in the creative process.
+The studio facilitates public participation processes ranging from stakeholder design charettes to mass-scale processes to engage the public in the creative process.

-• The Shining Dark, a two-block long elevated dichroic glass sculpture for a rail station project and neighborhood in West Baltimore.
+The Shining Dark, a two-block long elevated dichroic glass sculpture for a rail station project and group of neighborhoods in West Baltimore.

-• a seven-part installation in dichroic glass and salvaged iron for an urban site in Virginia.
+Torris, a freestanding sculpture in dichroic glass and salvaged iron rails for an urban plaza in Alexandria, Virginia.

 His public artworks in Frederick, Maryland, helped that city win the Great American Main Street Award from the National Trust for Historic Preservation in 2005.
 His glass installation Kardia at the Regional Arts Commission in St. Louis is part of the Delmar Boulevard revitalization effort, which won a “10 Great Streets in America” designation by The American Planning Association.
-The Rotary Club of Carroll Creek and a Distinguished Alumni Award from McDaniel College honored him with a Paul Harris Fellow, both in Maryland.
+He was the Rotary Club of Carroll Creek's first community recipient of a Paul Harris Fellow "for service above self."
+He was honored with a Distinguished Alumni Award from McDaniel College.

 The Cochran's well-known Community Bridge mural project transformed a plain concrete bridge in Frederick, Maryland, into a successful catalyst for revitalization and renewal.
 The meaning and message of the artwork was shaped by creative ideas from thousands of community members and participants around the world.
 It draws thousands of visitors annually and is the focus of ongoing educational tours.
 It helped leverage public and private development around it and appears in educational materials for schools.